JetsonHacksNano/buildOpenCV/Examples/README.md

 There are two example programs here.
 Both programs require OpenCV to be installed with GStreamer support enabled.
 Both of these examples were last tested with L4T 32.2.1, OpenCV 4.1.1

 The first is a simple C++ program to view the onboard camera feed from the Jetson Dev Kit.
+The examples assume that a RPi V2 CSI camera is attached to the Nano.
+You may have to change the /dev/video* path for a USB camera.

 To compile gstreamer_view.cpp:
 <blockquote>